 This project supports the Park Board's Strategic Plan, Rewilding Action Plan, and the upcoming Biodiversity Strategy.
 It also implements the vision of the 2010 Hastings Park and PNE Master Plan and the 1997 New Brighton Park Master Plan.

-Port Metro Vancouver manages a Habitat Enhancement Program that focuses on creating and enhancing habitat to benefit fish and wildlife throughout the region.
+Port Metro Vancouver manages a Habitat Enhancement Program External website, opens in new tab that focuses on creating and enhancing habitat to benefit fish and wildlife throughout the region.
 The program is a proactive measure intended to provide a balance between a healthy environment and any future development that may be required by Port Metro Vancouver, its tenants or terminals.